plusultra-maker/plusultra-maker.github.io/_pages/about.md

   Your browser does not support the video tag.
 </video>

-This is a approach to train a control policy for 3-cc fatigue restricted character based on AMP.
-We look forward to the potential of GAN-based learning methods to generate more stylish policies with both more data or special physical constraints.
+This approach aims to train a control policy for 3-CC fatigue-restricted characters based on AMP.
+We anticipate that GAN-based learning methods hold potential to generate more stylish policies, either with larger datasets or under specific physical constraints

 More details will be updated soon.